zzhangjii/learning-library/ospa-library/github-ideas/README.md

 * Documents will be stored in appropriate folders in learning-library/ospa-library
   * Developers might create entirely new documents
   * Developers might modify existing documents
+* We have added a 'common-content' folder (managed by the Admins) containing content to be used when creating HTML files to provide a common 'wrapper'
+* We have added a 'common/images' folder where developers may add images to be shared cross-team
+* We have added a Slack channel 'go-ospa-github' for all to share
+* Once process is finalized we will need a webcast recording to show developers what to do
 ### Mechanism
 * Three-level OSPA repository (repo) scheme
    1. Oracle Learning-Library (production)